GORGES/511ny/README.md

 3. [Google Maps](https://www.google.com/maps): Returns a map image of the roads based on a specific latitude and longitude.
 Map images may depict closer or farther away roads depending on a specified zoom level.

+To recompile and install the 511NY for Pebble app, obtain these three free developer keys and place them into the appropriate statements in the file src/js/pebble-js-app.js.

 ## Third-party libraries

 These third-party JavaScript libraries are used in the 511NY Pebble app for image decoding and encoding.
 All libraries are available within GitHub repositories.